 The sixth is by concealment.
 If one were to conceal (or lie about) the sin of another individual, that would be a sin.
 If a man were to murder someone and his friend helped him hide the evidence that would be a sin.
 It is not simply about the lying, which is, in and of itself, a sin, but it is being complicit in the other person’s sin.

 The seventh is by partaking.
-To me this invokes the image of a man and woman who are in the throes of physical affection to which they both say yes, though they are not married.
-Both of them would be culpable not only for their own sin, but also for the sin of the other.
+To me, this invokes the image of a man and woman who are in the throes of physical affection to which they both say yes, though they are not married.
+Both of them would be culpable not only for their own sin but also for the sin of the other.

 The eighth is by silence.
-If one were to see someone commit a sin, and let the other person go on believing that the sin is perfectly fine, that is a sin.
+If one were to see someone commit a sin and let the other person go on believing that the sin is perfectly fine, that is a sin.
 The percentage of professing Christians who think so-called gay marriage is acceptable is stunning.
 But the larger group of Christians allowing this abomination are doing so because of their silence.
 The same is true of abortion.
 If every Christian stood outside an abortion clinic for an hour a week to talk to the women going in, we would see a steep decline in abortions immediately.
 But their silence is deafening.

-The ninth is by defense of the ill done.
+The ninth is the defense of the ill done.
 If one were to defend the sin by saying that there were good reasons for it that would be a sin.
 Humans are inherently complicated creatures and there may have been many good excuses for the sin, but, at the end of the day, sin is sin.
 My father likes to talk about how adolescents justify their sins, “But I had to.
 What else could I do?”
 They defend their sins as if they were under siege and had no other choice.
 But this is almost never true.
-In the same way pro-lifers sometimes talk about women being forced into abortions.
+In the same way, pro-lifers sometimes talk about women being forced into abortions.
 But they are talking about stress, not coercion.
 And defending the decision as if it were defensible is a sin in and of itself.

 Unfortunately, we live in a world that celebrates many types of sin.
 The wounds of this can be seen everywhere.
-We not only must be mindful of our own sins, but of the ways we can inadvertently or overtly encourage others to sin as well.
+We not only must be mindful of our own sins but of the ways we can inadvertently or overtly encourage others to sin as well.